Chenchen-Huang/Chenchen-Huang.github.io/_teaching/2023-teaching-3.md

 date: 2023-07-13
 ---

-Teaching assistant for the *Summer thesis class of Lian Xiang Hui* program.
+Teaching assistant for the *Summer thesis class of Lian Xiang Hui* course.
 The teachers include Lian Yujun (Associate Professor, Sun Yat-sen University) and Wang Qunyong (Professor, Nankai University).
 The work includes counseling for students, including answering questions and correcting homework; Assist in communication between students and teachers.